GPS on Construction Sites: How to Survey Accurately Without Errors - ProTRACK

 • Scan the environment with Matterport;

-• Combine the two datasets to get a precise and realistic survey;
+• Combine the two data sets for an accurate and realistic survey;

-• Visualize everything on your computer or with a 3D viewer.
+• View everything on your computer or with a 3D viewer.

-This is especially useful for Progress Reports (SAL), to communicate with clients, or to document the exact site conditions at a specific date.
+It’s very useful for SAL (Work Progress Reports), for communicating with clients, or for archiving the exact site condition at a given date.

-Have you collected data with ProTRACK and Matterport and are wondering how to process them?
+You’ve collected the data with ProTRACK and Matterport and now you’re wondering how to process them?
 No problem: just use Analist CLOUD.

-Analist CLOUD is powered by Autodesk technology and allows you to easily import the data collected in the field, view them clearly, and turn them into floor plans, 3D models, sections, and much more.
+Analist CLOUD is software based on Autodesk technology that lets you easily import field data, view it clearly, and turn it into plans, 3D models, sections, and much more.

-GPS surveying in construction is now an essential tool.
-It helps you be accurate, fast, and avoid mistakes.
-With ProTRACK, you can do everything on your own, directly from your smartphone.
-And if you also want a visual representation of the site, you can combine it with Matterport to get the most out of your survey.
+GPS surveying in construction is now an indispensable tool.
+It helps you be precise, fast, and avoid mistakes.
+With ProTRACK, you can do everything independently straight from your smartphone.
+And if you also want a visual representation of the site, you can pair it with Matterport to get the best results.